 Pay less for fuel – Saving a penny or two per gallon really adds up.
 Gasbuddy.com can assist you in shopping around for the best prices in your area.
 Another way to achieve this is to read your owner’s manual to find out which type of gas the manufacturer recommends for your vehicle.
 There is no need to pay for premium if all that is required is regular.

-Use your air conditioning less – We know many of you live in warmer climates, but air conditioning makes the truck use more gas, so shut it off when you can and instead, use the vents.
+Use your air conditioning less – We know many of you live in warmer climates, but air conditioning makes the truck use more gas, so shut it off when you can.

-We hope this article gives you something to think about the next time you have to fill up or are out on the open road.
+We hope these fuel saving tips give you something to think about the next time you have to fill up.
 Not only will you save yourself some money, but you will be doing your part to help out the environment.